Cloud-Native Security: A Comprehensive Guide to Securing Your Technology Stack

 Depending on the method they were built upon, we have three categories of applications that make use of cloud technology:

-A cloud-native application is developed and deployed in the cloud in its entirety.
+A cloud-native application is an integral part of a cloud-native infrastructure.
+It is developed and deployed in the cloud in its entirety.

 This type of application is containerized, for example in Docker or Kubernetes, to ensure isolated, dependency-free environments, and most of the time uses microservices to divide tasks and provide granularity.